 Your employment contract will state if you’re entitled to a redundancy payment and how much it would be.

 Find out more about employee rights in the event of losing a job on the New Zealand at Work website.

 The key to coping with redundancy is being prepared before it happens.
-Ideally, we should aim to have access to the equivalent of two to three months’ income as an emergency fund we can call on if we need it.
+Ideally, we should aim to have two to three months’ expenses set aside as an emergency fund we can call on if we need it.
 But anything is a start.